kolo0225/display_classes_python/README.md

 Starting with the simplest type of situation *not even using the __inti__* function and progressing to more intersting ones using inheritance, several examples of multi-menthods in the same class.

-My personal favor is version #7, which *keeps track of the tottal value* during additon of as many runs as you want at a separate file.txt.
+My personal favor is version #7, which *keeps track of the total value* during additon of as many runs as you want at a separate file.txt.
 You can reset this total value using methods within the class.
 It can also simply add two numbers together,